The Risk Of Speed

 Analysis of the bone’s DNA left no doubt: the chromosomes were a 50-50 mix of Neanderthal and Denisovan, two distinct species of early humans that split apart between 400,000 to 500,000 years ago.

 Advances in the ability to extract DNA from fossils is one of those revolutions in science that does not get enough attention.
-Agenda driven hucksters like Stephen Jay Gould were able to get away with their schemes mostly because there was a lack of hard evidence to support or contradict theories about early humans.
-That’s changing as material science and genetic testing gets better and the data accumulates.
+Hucksters like Stephen Jay Gould got away with their schemes mostly because there was a lack of hard evidence to support or contradict theories about early humans.
+That is changing as material science and genetic testing improves.
 The political narrative about the origins of man is falling apart, giving way to observable reality about the diversity of man.

 “The very fact that we found this individual of mixed Neanderthal and Denisovan origins suggests that they interbred much more often than we thought,” said Slon.